 Any time of the year would be perfect, but based on your weather preference is when you should plan your vacation there.

 For a true holiday experience then plan one day in Vienna during the winter season.
-Vienna is famous for their Christmas Markets and have one of the biggest in Europe.
-Get a taste of the holiday cheer with delcious treats, Christmas decorations, and mulled wine between mid-November and Christmas.
+Vienna is famous for its Christmas Markets and has one of the biggest in Europe.
+Get a taste of the holiday cheer with delicious treats, Christmas decorations, and mulled wine between mid-November and Christmas.

-If you prefer warmer climate visit during May through September.
+If you prefer a warmer climate visit from May through September.
 Beginning in June and through August is Vienna’s busy season and hotel prices will be a little more expensive.

 Where To Stay In Vienna

-During my one day in Vienna, I booked at The Austria Trend Hotel Astoria, it was conveniently located in the city center.
+During my one day in Vienna, I booked The Austria Trend Hotel Astoria, which was conveniently located in the city center.

 There are many hotels in Vienna that are available to cater to any budget.

 If you decide to stay in Vienna a little longer, take a day trip to some surrounding cities nearby.
 Here are some other charming European options to consider:

 Györ, Hungary- Go off the beaten path and visit Györ, a small town centered between Vienna and Budapest.
 From Vienna, you can reach Györ in 60 minutes by train.
 You can read about my day trip to Györ right here.